almostearthling/when-command/README.md

 ### Breaking the compatibility

 As long as the software can be considered in its *pre-release* state, breaking the backwards-compatibility is allowed although undesirable. **When** has actually been released as *beta* software, since it has been tested for a while and with a suite that covered all the cases it can handle.
 Probably there are still bugs and they will have to be corrected.
-Unfortunately these bugs could also pop up in the two main classes that build the core of the applet, and the "form" of these classes could affect the way the stateful part of the program data (namely, *Tasks* and *Conditions*) is stored to disk: when it comes to bugs, until **When** enters a *production* state (which will be the 1.0.0 release, as per the [Semantic Versioning](https://github.com/mojombo/semver/blob/master/semver.md) specification), compatibility break will be preferred to bug persistence.
-In all other cases I'll grant special attention to the possibility to install newer versions of the software without having to redefine all rules.
+Unfortunately these bugs could also pop up in the two main classes that build the core of the applet, and the "form" of these classes could affect the way the stateful part of the program data (namely, *Tasks* and *Conditions*) is stored to disk: when it comes to bugs, until **When** enters a *production* state (which will be the 1.0.0 release, as per the [Semantic Versioning](https://github.com/mojombo/semver/blob/master/semver.md) specification), compatibility break will be preferred to bug persistence or bad design.
+Also considering that starting with release *0.5.0-beta.1* a mechanism is provided to save persistent data to a portable format that would remain valid across releases (via the `--import` and `--export` command line switches); it's advisable, while **When** is still in its early development stage, to perform an export whenever the configuration changes, in order to be able to recover if the applet is unable to start due to compatibility mismatch.
+All users that access **When** on the host system should take care to export their data periodically, so that when the administrator updates the package they could recover in the same way.

-However, there have been some changes that actually broke the backwards compatibility: explicit variables were instead of properties and setters/getters in the main classes, to improve readability and clarity of code. *Tasks* and *Conditions* (and other configuration parts) created with the 0.1.x releases are not compatible with the ones that are created with version 0.2.x (and further).
-Until another way of saving tasks and conditions is found, or at least to dump/restore them in a portable form, no other compatibility breaks should occur.
+There have been some changes that actually broke the backwards compatibility, without the possibility to recover: explicit variables are now used instead of properties and setters/getters in the main classes, to improve readability and clarity of code. *Tasks* and *Conditions* (and other configuration parts) created with the 0.1.x releases are not compatible with the ones that are created with version 0.2.x (and further).
+Releases *0.2.0* through *0.5.0-beta.1* are compatible with each other.

 ### Resources